Improving governance outcomes through AI documentation: Bridging theory and practice: Introduction

-We also examine the practical barriers that may hinder the effectiveness of these mechanisms and the considerations or trade-offs organizations face when designing and implementing documentation practices.
-These considerations include balancing customization with standardization, deciding between single or multiple forms of documentation, determining the extent of detail to include, choosing the appropriate level of automation to employ in the documentation process, and selecting between static or interactive formats.
-Based on our analysis, we offer recommendations to help organizations develop documentation strategies that align with their governance goals and stakeholder needs.
+We also explored considerations or trade-offs organizations face when designing and implementing documentation practices to balance competing priorities or documentation goals.
+These considerations include balancing customization with standardization, deciding between single or multiple forms of documentation to address different audiences, determining the extent of detail to include, choosing the appropriate level of automation to employ in the documentation process, and selecting between static or interactive formats.

 The primary contribution of our research is that our synthesis identifies patterns, gaps, and emerging trends across individual publications about documentation approaches and evaluations.
 By offering a holistic analysis of how AI documentation can support robust governance in real-world contexts, we clarify which documentation practices are likely to be most effective, under what conditions, and for which stakeholders.
 As such, our research can serves as a valuable resource for both researchers and practitioners seeking to refine and enhance their approaches to AI documentation in applied AI development contexts.
+We conclude with a discussion of how future research can build on or expand upon the themes we explore throughout the paper.